TM11153431/programmeerproject-6/progressbook.md

 Second element has been added.
 A table which shows all visitors who have taken a selected path on a selected day.
 Those who have speeded there are highlighted in red.
 When a visitor is selected in the table, the path that has been taken is shown step by step on the graph.
 This makes the visualization on a real map redundant.
 Besides that, a good indicator for speeding is hard to find.
 The colors of the edges are determined by a index which I've come up with myself.
 This index is no good value for the y-axis of the linegraph, however.
 This means that I will most likely have to come up with two ideas for new visualizations.

+# 15/06
+The new visualizations will be a linegaph depicting the busyness on a path throughout the year and a scatterplot with max recorded speed on the y-axis and number of stops on the x-axis.
+Some form of trendline will be plotted as well.
+If I can come up with enough relevant continuous variables, there will be a option to swap depicted variables.
+I am experimenting with different forms of trendlines.
+Most likely it will be a simple linear singular regression line.
+Polynomial and non-linear estimates do not seem to differ much from a straight line and are significantly heavier to estimate realtime.

+# 16/06
+Datasets are restructured so that the table and scatterplot are working from the same file.
+Scatterplot is functional with a linear trendline.
+Data is included from an entire week to obtain enough datapoints for somewhat reliable trendlines.
+Data for the linegraph stille has to be generated.
+After the linegraph is functional, focus will first lie on including tooltips etc. to feed more info to the user.
+After that, aesthetics of the page will have to be upgraded.